-The current view of the HM Treasury working group is that IFRS 16 will be applicable to intra government arrangements such as memorandum of understanding and licenses even if there is no legally enforceable contract.
+The proposal in ED is that IFRS 16 will be applicable to intra government arrangements such as memorandum of understanding and licenses even if there is no legally enforceable contract.

 For the DHSC, intra-departmental leases are likely to cause a consolidation issue.
 They will need to be removed on consolidation of the DHSC accounts but the difference between lessee and lessor accounting may make this complicated.
 It is expected that the DHSC will have to issue agreement of balances type guidance in relation to leases between NHS bodies.